PUBLIC FLEET ELECTRIFICATION

 The percent of new vehicles that must be zero emissions each year under ACC II is as follows:

-US States Planning to Ban Gas-Powered Cars by 2035
+12 US States Planning To Ban Gas-Powered Cars By 2035

 Following California’s lead, Vermont, New York, Washington and Oregon adopted ACC II in 2022, thus committing to new gas car phaseouts in those states by 2035.
 Massachusetts, Virginia, Rhode Island and Maryland adopted ACC II in 2023.
-In July 2023, Connecticut announced plans to join ACC II.
+In October 2023, Colorado adopted the Colorado Clean Cars Standard.
+In November 2023, New Jersey, New Mexico and Delaware became the latest US states to pledge to phase out the sale of new gasoline-powered cars.

 Washington not only joined ACC II, but has gone a step further.
 It has enacted a law (see page 88) setting a target of 2030 for all new cars to be electric, with a mandate for all-of-government planning to meet the target.
 2030 is the earliest date in the nation for a state to phase out sales of new gas cars.